 One of the fascinating aspects unveiled on September 12 are new NFC features that A12 Bionic enables on iPhone XS and iPhone XR: Express Cards with power reserve for transit and Student ID Cards, and Core NFC Background Tag Reading.

 FeliCa Reserve Power Express Transit has been on Android Osaifu-Keitai smartphones forever and Japanese feature phones before that.
 This feature mimics a physical smartcard so that users can make it through transit gates even when their device has run out of power.
 As long as there is just a little residual current left in the battery, it works.

 Bulletproofed Apple Pay Suica

 As explained in the iOS 12 Security Guide, A12 Bionic has a special new residual low power state that allows virtual FeliCa implemented in the A12 Bionic Secure Enclave to support transactions without iOS up and running, similar to what exists on Android Osaifu-Keitai: no fancy stuff but enough to get the FeliCa Networks keys out of the A12 Secure Enclave and get you through the transit gate.

 This ability of A12 Bionic to handle SE transactions without iOS running sets Global FeliCa on iPhone XS and iPhone XR apart from Global FeliCa on iPhone 8, iPhone X and Apple Watch Series 3/4.
 Apple Global FeliCa finally matches the performance of the Japanese Osaifu-Keitai standard with dedicated Sony FeliCa chips, on Apple hardware.
 Express Cards with power reserve are closer to plastic IC cards than ever before.

 This ability of A12 Bionic Secure Enclave to function without iOS has other benefits as well: much better Apple Pay Suica performance.
 Apple Pay Suica on pre-A12 devices works great but never quite achieves the magic bulletproof performance of a plastic Suica card on transit gates.
-With Suica essentials running on A12 Bionic with no iOS overhead, Apple Pay Suica on iPhone XS really shines and is finally bulletproof. iPhone XS puts disgraceful iPhone X defective NFC devices where they belong, the trash bin of Apple shame history alongside Apple III.
+With Suica essentials running on A12 Bionic without iOS overhead, Apple Pay Suica performance on iPhone XS really shines and is finally bulletproof.
+It puts disgraceful iPhone X defective NFC devices where they belong, the trash bin of Apple shame history alongside Apple III.

 Student ID Cards